38th progress report

 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Cornell University School of Civil Engineering, "Cornell University School of Civil Engineering Tests on light beams of cold-formed steel" (1944).
-Center for Cold-Formed Steel Structures Library.
+CCFSS Library (1939 - present).
 11.